CiscoSE/Catalyst-Telemetry/README.md

 6. Inside Grafana, click on the _Search_ button on the left-side menu, you will see two dashboards if everything worked correctly:
-   - DNAC - General Health Status
+   - Catalyst Center - General Health Status
-   - DNAC - Hardware Health
+   - Catalyst - Hardware Health
    - SD-WAN - General Health Status

    You should be able to access them and see the information from the